Finances in Retirement - Investments

 What Will I Do with All My Stuff?

 Less square footage usually means less storage space.
-This is even more likely to apply if you’ll downsize your home from a house with a yard to a condo or townhouse without one.
-When you’ve spent a lifetime accumulating things, it can be surprisingly hard to part with your possessions as you try to simplify your life.
-Even for items you don’t mind getting rid of, you still have to decide what do with them.
+This is even more likely to apply if you’re downsizing your home from a house with a yard to a condo or townhouse without one.
+Spending a lifetime accumulating things can be surprisingly hard to part with your possessions as you try to simplify your life.
+Even for items you don’t mind getting rid of, you still have to decide what to do with them.

-In the case of useful or valuable items, family and friends may be willing (and possibly eager) to take them off your hands.
-Useful items that your friends or family don’t want (or can’t take) can often be sold.
-If you have a garage and a driveway, the tried-and-true method of the garage/moving sale is an easy way to get rid of unwanted stuff.
+Regarding useful or valuable items, family and friends may be willing (and possibly eager) to take them off your hands.
+Useful items your friends or family don’t want (or can’t take) can often be sold.
+If you have a garage and a driveway, the tried-and-true method of the garage/moving sale is an easy way to eliminate unwanted stuff.
 You can also use modern online marketplaces like OfferUp and Facebook Marketplace, but listing items can be time-consuming and would-be buyers unreliable.

 Then there’s the option of throwing it out.
 But this is can be emotionally difficult, especially with items that have sentimental value.

-Last but not least, you can rent a storage unit to put things you can’t or won’t get rid of, but won’t fit in the new downsize home.
+Last, you can rent a storage unit to store things you can’t or won’t get rid of but won’t fit in the new downsized home.
 The downside is that the cost of renting a storage unit (and the insurance for it) will offset some of your downsizing savings.

 Read More: Four Ways to Give Your Home to Your Favorite Child